silabs-bozont/ArduinoCore-zephyr/README.md

 ```bash
 west flash
 ```
+This can also be performed via the "Burn bootloader" action in the IDE if the core is properly installed, as detailed below.

 ### Using the Core in Arduino IDE/CLI

-After running the `bootstrap` script, you can symlink the core to `$sketchbook/hardware/arduino-git/zephyr`.
+After running the `bootstrap.sh` script, you can symlink the core to `$sketchbook/hardware/arduino-git/zephyr`.
 Once linked, it will appear in the IDE/CLI, and the board's Fully Qualified Board Name (FQBN) will be formatted as `arduino-git:zephyr:name_from_boards_txt`.

-### Using the Core in Arduino IDE/CLI (without installing Zephyr toolchain)

-To help core developers (who might not be interested at all in setting up a full Zephyr build system) we are providing [sync-zephyr-artifacts](/extra/sync-zephyr-artifacts) utility.
-After compiling it via `go build`, run as `sync-zephyr-artifacts .` to retrieve the files needed to compile sketches and flash the loader.

 ## 🚀 Adding a new target

-To add a new board that is already supported by mainline Zephyr, follow these steps:
+To add a new board that is already supported by mainline Zephyr with the target `$your_board`, follow these steps:

+* Get the variant name from your board by running `extra/get_variant_name.sh $your_board`.
+* Create a folder in the [`variants/`](/variants) directory with the same name as the variant for your new board.
-* Create the `DTS overlay` and `.conf` files in the [loader](/loader/boards) directory.
+* Create the DTS `<variant>.overlay` and Kconfig `<variant>.conf` files in that directory.

   The overlay must include:
-  * A flash partition called `user_sketch`, tipically located near the end of the flash.
+  * A flash partition called `user_sketch`, typically located near the end of the flash.
   * A `zephyr,user` section containing the description for GPIOs, Analog, UART, SPI and I2C devices.
 Feel free to leave some fields empty in case Zephyr support is missing.
 This will result in some APIs not being available at runtime (eg. `analogWrite` if PWM section is empty).

+  The Kconfig file must include any board-specific options required by this target.
-* Build the Loader: run `./extra.build.sh $your_board $your_board` and start debugging the errors. :grin:
+* Build the Loader: run `./extra/build.sh $your_board` (with any additional arguments as required) and start debugging the errors. :grin:
 * Update the `boards.txt`: add an entry for your board, manually filling the required fields.

+  In particular, set `build.zephyr_target` and `build.zephyr_args` to the arguments used in the `build.sh` call, and `build.variant` to the variant name identified above.
-* Implement touch support: if your board supports the `1200bps touch` method, implement `_on_1200_bps` in a file located inside the `variant/your_board` folder.
+* Implement touch support: if your board supports the "1200bps touch" method, implement `_on_1200_bps` in a file located inside the variant folder of your board.
-* ⏳ Temporary steps
-  * Create `includes.txt` based on `llext-edk/Makefile.cflags`, taking inspiration for other variants.
-  * Amend `your_board.compiler.zephyr.*` with information from `llext-edk/Makefile.cflags`.

 ## 🐛 Bug Reporting